 - 1. From the taskbar, select Start -> Settings -> Control Panel. - 2.
 In the Control Panel, double-click the Add/Remove Programs icon. - 3.
-Select Web-based System Manager PC Client from the list of programs on the Install/Uninstall tab, then press the Add/Remove button to start the Uninstall wizard. - 4.
-Press Next in the initial panel. - 5.
-Press Next in the Confirmation panel to uninstall PC Client. - 6.
-A status panel is displayed showing either that the installation completed successfully, or any messages if errors occurred during the installation.
-Press Finish to close the panel.
+Select Web-based System Manager Remote Client Security from the list of programs on the Install/Uninstall tab, then click the Add/Remove button to start the Uninstall wizard.